 Employee files are maintained by the County and are considered confidential.
-Managers and supervisors may only have access to personnel file information on a need-to-know basis.
+Elected Officials/Dept. Heads may only have access to personnel file information on a need-to-know basis.
 Requests to review personnel files by current and former employees will be permitted in accordance with the Illinois Personnel Record Review Act.
 Representatives of government or law enforcement agencies, in the course of their duties, may be allowed access to file information.